OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:20

-Nebuzaradan the captain of the guard took them
-and brought them to the king of Babylon at Riblah.
+Nebuzaradan, the captain of the guard, brought them to the king of Babylon at Riblah.

 ## 2 Kings 25:21